Terraform in Azure

 The Terraform Azure CLI

-Everything terraform does is controlled by the state file.
-No matter what you want to do, get the Terraform state up and running in a cloud bucket.
+The state file controls Everything Terraform does.
+Regardless of what you want to do, get the Terraform state up and running in a cloud bucket.

-Simply open up a BASH or POWERSHELL cloud shell to access the program.
-Throughout this example I will be using BASH
+To access the program, simply open a BASH or POWERSHELL cloud shell.
+I will be using BASH throughout this example.

 How to configure a Terraform Remote State